Radiohead just sued Lana Del Rey for allegedly plagiarizing ‘Creep’

 Is it a rip off of a rip off?
 Or do they just have the same chord progression?

-We all know Radiohead is sick and tired of ‘Creep‘, their biggest hit from the 1970s, but it looks like they still care about it!
+We all know Radiohead is sick and tired of ‘Creep‘, their biggest hit from the early 1990s, but it looks like they still care about it!
 Apparently, the Oxford-based band is suing Lana Del Rey for allegedly plagiarizing the song.

 Del Rey took to Twitter to confirm the news, following a statement saying that the band is demanding 100% of the royalties for her song.
 Yikes.